bluebanquise/bluebanquise/resources/documentation/learn_ansible.rst

 Nice, we can now use these variables for management1 when working on it.

-Let's add 2 other hosts: login1 and nfs1.
+Let's add two hosts: login1 and nfs1.

-Edit file /etc/ansible/inventory/myhost.yml to obtain:
+Edit the file /etc/ansible/inventory/myhost.yml to obtain:

 .. code-block:: text